An Experienced City Planner Who Understands Local Government

 - a 30-year veteran of FEMA, with expertise in community preparedness, mitigation and emergency response

-During his tenure with FEMA, Mr. Jenkins served in all operational programs of the Agency.
+During his tenure with FEMA, Eric served in all operational programs of the agency.
 He made contributions as a manager and worker in the key areas of preparedness, mitigation and response.

-In mitigation, Mr. Jenkins managed the National Flood Insurance Program and FEMA mitigation grant programs.
+In mitigation, Eric managed the National Flood Insurance Program and FEMA mitigation grant programs.
 In addition to floodplain management, he managed FEMA Region VIIís National Earthquake Hazards Reduction Program and National Dam Safety Program.

-In Preparedness, Mr. Jenkins successfully managed the Radiological Emergency Preparedness Program, Hazardous Materials Program, Fire Grant Program, FEMA State grants, and training and exercise programs.
-Mr. Jenkins chaired the Regional Radiological Assistance Committee.
+In preparedness, Eric successfully managed the Radiological Emergency Preparedness Program, Hazardous Materials Program, Fire Grant Program, FEMA state grants, and training and exercise programs.
+He chaired the Regional Radiological Assistance Committee.

-While assigned to Disaster Response & Recovery Division, Mr. Jenkins served in several capacities.
+While assigned to Disaster Response and Recovery Division, Eric served in several capacities.
 He was Chief of Operations, responsible for the FEMA Regionís response plans, training and regional ops center.
 He served as Federal Coordinating Officer for two Presidential Disasters and served as Deputy or Operations Officer on countless others.
 In this capacity, Mr. Jenkins delivered the Individual and Public Assistance Programs, Public Affairs, Legislative Affairs, Community Relations and other disaster response activities and programs.
 Leadership in the Federal response required frequent and close coordination with multiple Federal and State agencies and non-governmental agencies.
-During his time as Operations Officer and Executive Officer of the Division, Mr. Jenkins chaired the Regional Interagency Steering Committee.
+During his time as Operations Officer and Executive Officer of the Division, Eric chaired the Regional Interagency Steering Committee.

 In addition to his Regional Office responsibilities, Mr. Jenkins was an adjunct faculty to the Emergency Management Institute, instructed the Agencyís Customer Service Program and sat on the National Federal Radiological Preparedness Coordinating Committee in Washington, DC.